sukruozan/DNA-Sequence-Classification/README.md

 :-----------------------------:|:------------------------:|:------------------------------:|:-----------------------:
 ![All Species](./brotli/confusion_matrix_all_the_species.png) | ![Human](./brotli/confusion_matrix_human.png) | ![Chimpanzee](./brotli/confusion_matrix_chimp.png) | ![Dog](./brotli/confusion_matrix_dog.png)

 *Confusion matrices for subspecies classifications: Human, Chimpanzee, and Dog DNA.
-These matrices detail the classifier's accuracy for each subspecies, highlighting the precision in distinguishing between these specific genomic sequences.*
+These matrices detail the classifier's accuracy for each subspecies, highlighting the precision in distinguishing between these specific genomic sequences.
+The outcomes from the experiments performed by using `brotli` compressor is selected for depiction.*